 Here’s a wonderful case where my hoarding has come in handy–love it when this happens.
 I have saved the rings from plastic milk jugs for a while now.
 Really, I’m not that nuts–these have several uses for crafts.
 I just wash them and stash them in my craft cabinet.

 When I frosted my pumpkin squares and neatly arranged them on a platter, the last thing I wanted to do was cover them in foil or plastic wrap that would mess up the frosting.
 I’ve tried sticking toothpicks in them to hold it up but they leave a bunch of holes in the desserts and end up puncturing the cover anyway.

 So, I tucked a milk ring between each slice to hold up the plastic wrap.

 This created the perfect tented situation to protect the frosting!
 Then, when I arrived at my destination, I removed the plastic wrap and rings and displayed my perfect dessert.
 The only thing is, these do not allow for stacking multiple platters.
-But it’s a great solution for single platters.
+But it’s a great solution for single-layer platters.
 No smooshed frosting!
 Plus you’re up-cycling!